-Taxes and royalty revenues derived from exploration, mine development and mining reflect the value to society of the resources mined.
-They are collected and put to work in support of the sustainable development of the nation.
+Financial Benefit Optimization: Taxes and royalty revenues derived from exploration, mine development and production should reflect the value to society of the resources mined.
+They should be collected and put to work in support of the sustainable development of the nation.

 To this end, governments should consider: